 FDU and Becton Dickinson, Inc.

 The college took its name from its early benefactor, Colonel Fairleigh S. Dickinson (1864-1948), co-founder of Becton Dickinson, Inc., the Fortune 500 medical technology company.
 Dickinson and his business partner, Maxwell Becton, helped infuse the new institution with an entrepreneurial spirit to match its founder's global vision.
-Becton College of Arts and Sciences, on the University's College at Florham campus, takes its name from Maxwell Becton, co-founder of Becton Dickinson, Inc., while the Becton School of Nursing and Allied Health, on the University's Metropolitan Campus, is named for Henry P. Becton, Maxwell Becton's son and an emeritus member of the FDU Board of Trustees.
+Becton College of Arts and Sciences, on the University's Florham campus, takes its name from Maxwell Becton, co-founder of Becton Dickinson, Inc., while the Becton School of Nursing and Allied Health, on the University's Metropolitan Campus, is named for Henry P. Becton, Maxwell Becton's son and an emeritus member of the FDU Board of Trustees.
 Two buildings on the Metropolitan Campus are named after Edward T.T.
 Williams, Becton Dickinson executive and first chairman of the FDU Board of Trustees.

 Dr. Peter Sammartino